 The Alps… I’ve seen so many photos of those beautiful snow-capped mountains, I had to go!
-After much research, I decided the Jungfraujoch Top of Europe day trip was perfect.
+After much research, I decided the Jungfraujoch Tour to the Top of Europe was perfect.
 This day trip starts in Zurich, makes a stop in Interlaken and goes on to Lauterbrunnen before heading up the mountain.
 The train descends on the other side in Grindelwald.
 This was everything I hoped to see.
 It was expensive and a long day but otherwise, perfect.
 Of course, when I read ‘sells out fast’ I booked immediately.
 Supply-demand statements work on me.
 Don’t be me!

 Here’s the thing.
 This itinerary was perfect but the time frame was not.
 I am all for squeezing everything possible into a day when my time is limited but driving past something is not ‘seeing’.
 And, this is the Swiss Alps.
 It snows in May in the Alps.
 It would be smart to DIY this one paying close attention to the weather.
 No point climbing a mountain to a white out.